What Are Transactional Leaders and Transformational Leaders? - HRDQ

 A High-Performing Team

-Compared with groups with different types of leaders, those who lead using a transformational approach were found to have better performance and better overall satisfaction levels.
+Compared with groups led by different types of leaders, those led by a transformational approach were found to have better performance and overall satisfaction.

 Feeling of Empowerment